-Arthritis Assist is a one-to-one telephone based peer-support program available to any Queenslander living with arthritis.
+Arthritis Assist is a telephone based peer-support service for all Queenslanders who live with arthritis.

 similar lived experience to phone you at a time that suits you.

-Arthritis Assist Peer-Mentors are volunteers with their own experience of living with arthritis.
-They can:
+Arthritis Assist Peer-Mentors are volunteers who also live with arthritis.
+They:

-Peer-Mentors provide support and suggestions based on their experience, but do not replace professional care.
-If you are seeking medical, or
+Arthritis Assist volunteers offer support and suggestions based on their experience.
+But, they do not replace professional care.
+If you are

-individual health advice, speak with your healthcare team.
+seeking medical, or individual health advice, ensure you speak with your healthcare team.

 If you're interested in becoming a volunteer Peer-Mentor, we'd love to hear from you!

 Click the FAQs below to find out more about this role and how you can apply.

-Peer-Mentors are required to undertake special training before being matched with Participants for peer support, which only requires access to a computer and a phone to complete.
-The training will provide Peer-Mentors with all the information and tools needed for this role.
+Peer-Mentors initially complete special training before being matched with people for peer support.
+This just requires access to a computer and a phone to complete and provides all the information and tools needed for the role.

 Peer-Mentors are asked to commit to the role for at least 12 months.

-There is no specific experience required, however Peer-Mentors should be comfortable sharing their own story with others, will be a positive role model, and will be able to communicate with empathy and respect to provide support and encourage positive behaviours.
+There is no specific experience required, but Peer-Mentors should be comfortable sharing their own story with others, and be able to communicate with empathy.